In the United States no one can answer this fundamental question:

 If the many organizations concerned about arts education in this country truly believe in the ideal that every child should have access to arts education as part of a basic education (and we believe they do) then the entire arts education field must confront the reality that there is no way to attain this goal without determining where arts education stands today so clear strategies may be developed to address the undeniable gaps in access persistent in various parts of the United States.
 Simply put: to get to where we want to go we must understand where we are.

-SEADAE and Quadrant Research are proposing the implementation of the National Arts Education Data Project (NAEDP) to answer the first part of this question – where we are – regarding access to arts education in every public school building in the United States.
+SEADAE and Quadrant Research launched the implementation of the Arts Education Data Project (AEDP) to answer the first part of this question – where we are – regarding access to arts education in every public school building in the United States.